What is Bokeh?

 So how do you actually use these when you're editing an image?
 Well, first of all we're going to need a photograph and a texture to work with.
 For this example, I'm using this stock photo I found on Pexels and one of my own textures that you can find above.

-Next you’ll simply need to set the layer blending mode of the texture layer to ‘Screen’
+You'll need to import these images in to photoshop.
+Then you'll simply need to set the layer blending mode of the texture layer to 'Screen'

-And the result should look something like this.
+The result should look something like this.

 This looks okay as it is, but you wouldn't normally have the bokeh effect on the subject of your photograph since that should be in focus!